All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 There's no budget right to money for the corporation, the subsidized leftist corporation for public broadcasting.

-There's no uh budget uh there's no budget right for that money.
+There's no budget right for that money.

-And if the corporation for public broadcasting, you know, if big bird can't stand on its own, then let it fall.
+And if the Corporation for Public Broadcasting, you know, if Big Bird can't stand on its own, then let it fall.

 It can stand on its own.